Face Mask Pattern (FREE) – How to Make Diy Mouth Mask

 2. Sew the curve line of the face mask

-Turn both pieces over and set them so that the right sides are on each other.
+Make sure the right (pretty) of sides are on each other.

 Sew along the curved line on both pieces.